 As a general rule, any medication or vaccination should only be taken when recommended by a doctor, and especially so during pregnancy.
 But some confusion still persists around which vaccines can be taken and which can’t.

-“Generally, we don’t recommend any vaccines with live viruses or bacteria in them” said Dr. Swati.
+“Generally, we don’t recommend any vaccines with live viruses or bacteria in them” said Dr. Priti.
 “So, vaccinations for diseases like HPV, measles, or chickenpox are out of the picture because the live strain might be harmful for babies.”

 Our table below outlines the vaccines that are recommended and given if necessary.